 Teaching diversity at UNC-CH Geography

-Courses for Spring 2017 with special attention given to these topics include:
+Courses with special attention to these topics:

-FYS 56 Local/Global World
+Geog 56 First-Year Seminar: Local/Global World

 An examination of the relationship between globalization and localization in order to think about how we, as individuals and groups, can make a difference in the world.
-Taught by Altha Cravey

 Geog 121 People and Places

 This course examines places and the connections between places to build critical understandings of the role of human geographies in global economic, political, social, and cultural systems.
-Taught by Scott Kirsch

-Geog 130 Globalization and Development
+Geog 130 Development and Inequality